Traditional Advertising Vs. Digital Advertising

-So, it would seem that online advertising is the way when trying to reach your consumers.
-But is it really?
+So, it would seem that online advertising is how to reach your consumers.
+But is it?

-One reason cited as to why online marketers choose online advertising is because so many people are online.
+Online marketers choose online advertising because so many people are online.
 So, it just makes sense, right?
-But the logical issue is that people are online doesn’t automatically mean that they will click on your banner ad.
+But the logical issue is that online people don't automatically mean that they will click on your banner ad.

 People tend to get online for a specific purpose.

 As people browse the web, pop-up and banner ads tend to get in the way of that purpose.
-Consequently, such ads are deemed as an annoyance and ignored at best or exited out without being viewed.
-If online ads constantly bombard a user that they deem annoying, they may potentially come to view the seller behind these ads in an unfavorable light.
-Furthermore, people who are inundated with too many online ads could become so aggravated as to install ad-blockers, completely defeating the purpose of an all-digital ad campaign.
-For example, there are many firewalls and physical add blockers like My Rat Trap.
+Consequently, such ads have been deemed an annoyance and ignored at best or exited out without being viewed.
+If online ads constantly bombard users that they feel annoying, they may view the seller behind these ads in an unfavorable light.
+Furthermore, people who are inundated with too many online ads could become so aggravated as to install ad-blockers, ultimately defeating the purpose of an all-digital ad campaign.
+For example, many firewalls and physical add blockers like My Rat Trap.

-A major selling point of digital advertising is that anyone can advertise online.
-A major drawback of digital advertising is that ANYONE can advertise online.
-Ever heard of malvertising?
+A central selling point of digital advertising is that anyone can advertise online.
+A significant drawback of digital advertising is that ANYONE can advertise online.
+Have you ever heard of malvertising?
 This is malicious advertising — a user clicks on an online ad, and instead of taking them to a reputable site, they are redirected to a malicious site, with dire consequences.
 Of course, not all online advertisements contain viruses.
-But everyone knows that it’s a possibility, so many viewers may be hesitant to click on your online ad.
-That’s why the top five most trusted ad formats of advertising are all traditional media.
+But everyone knows that it's a possibility, so many viewers may be hesitant to click on your online ad.
+That's why the top five most trusted advertising formats are all traditional media.

 Online Ads & Cookies

-For example, let’s say a user clicks on an ad for a ski equipment site.
-As soon as he clicked on the site, a cookie detected it, and now he’s receiving ad after ad for this site on his computer.
-The user actually has no interest in skiing.
+The ads are a wasted effort, missing the indeed targeted audience.
+For example, a user clicks on a ski equipment site ad.
+As soon as he clicked on the site, a cookie detected it, and now he's receiving ad after ad for this site on his computer.
+The user has no interest in skiing.
 The only reason he even visited the site was to purchase a present for his best friend.
-As such, the ads are a wasted effort, missing the truly targeted audience.

 So, is marketing online just a big waste of your time?
 Of course not!
 Digital advertising should be part of your marketing plan — it's essential these days and affordable.
 But it would help if you took advantage of traditional advertising too.

-Whether it's traditional ads or an online ad on Google, landing pages should be created specifically for each online marketing campaign.
+Whether traditional ads or an online ad on Google, landing pages should be explicitly created for each online marketing campaign.
 A landing page is a great way to drive traffic, improve your SEO, and build your brand.
-This enables you to craft a more effective call to action.
-If you send a visitor to your home page, he or she may get lost along the way to making a purchase.
+This enables you to craft a more compelling call to action.
+If you send a visitor to your home page, they may get lost along the way to making a purchase.

 Track the results of your advertising.
-Use codes in print ads and custom URLs in digital ads to see who your customers are and which campaigns get the best results.
-Once you understand who your consumers are, do your research on the various ad platforms available to make sure your advertisement will reach your target customer.
+Use codes in print ads and custom URLs in digital ads to see your customers and which campaigns get the best results.
+Once you understand your consumers, research the various ad platforms available to ensure your advertisement will reach your target customer.
 For example, if your target consumer is under 21 years old, mobile advertising through Snapchat might be a great choice.
 If your market is local customers who are 40 years old plus, then printed flyers or radio broadcasting maybe make more sense.

 Takeaway — So which one should you choose?

-By advertising both online and offline with an integrated approach, you get the best of both worlds.
+You get the best of both worlds by advertising online and offline with an integrated approach.
 You can boost trust in your business, get customers to spend more time with your ads, and improve customer acquisition and sales.